 Street Design Manual for Urban Areas in Kenya

-To address these issues, the Ministry of Transport in partnership with the Institute for Transportation and Development Policy (ITDP) and with support from the International Climate Initiative and Global Road Safety Fund has prepared a draft Street Design Manual for Urban Areas in Kenya (SDMUAK).
-The manual aims to mainstream best-practice street designs that support the use of sustainable modes of transport and improve safety for vulnerable road users—particularly pedestrians and cyclists.
+To address these issues, the Institute for Transportation and Development Policy (ITDP) with support from the International Climate Initiative and Global Road Safety Fund has prepared a draft Street Design Manual for Urban Areas in Kenya (SDMUAK).
+The manual aims to mainstream best-practice street designs that support sustainable modes of transport and improve safety for vulnerable road users—particularly pedestrians and cyclists.
 Besides reducing the risk of death and serious injury, more inclusive street designs will yield significant co-benefits, including better access to jobs and opportunities, lower demand for travel by motorised vehicles, and reduced air pollution.

 Subscribe